 |I, or a member of my family, has a pre-existing condition (cancer, diabetes, autism)||✓||✓|

 |I have missed the COBRA election window||✓||✓|

 |I will only need health insurance for a brief period of time.
 Examples:||✓|

 |I would like to save money||✓|

 |I cannot afford a high monthly premium and I do not qualify for an Obamacare subsidy||✓|

 |I need flexibility – I may need health insurance for only a month or 11||✓|

 |I am pregnant or plan on becoming pregnant||✓||✓|

 Sometimes, the best strategy is a creative strategy.
 If you and your spouse are in good health, but you have a child, then you might consider a hybrid approach.
 As long as your child was already covered by your job-based plan, you can cover your child through COBRA.
 That ensures that your child will keep the same benefits and doctors while you transition to a new job.
-You and your spouse can consider an Obamacare plan or a Term Health plan.
+You and your spouse can consider an Obamacare plan or a Short Term Health plan.

-Similarly, if you know that you will be joining a new job-based health insurance plan in less than 90 days, a Term Health plan provides an additional advantage.
+Similarly, if you know that you will be joining a new job-based health insurance plan in less than 90 days, a Short Term Health plan provides an additional advantage.
 Not only is the most affordable option, you likely will not be subject to the Affordable Care Act tax.